Personal Credit & Types of Consumer Loans

 Personal Loans

-The best thing about personal loans is they can be used for any reason.
+The best thing about personal loans is that you can use them for any reason.
 Secured and unsecured personal loans are an attractive option for people with credit card debt, who want to reduce their interest rates by transferring balances.
 Like other loans, the interest rate and terms depend on your credit history.
 Here is a look at some facts you should know about personal loans:

-• Required credit score: Above 660, but some online lenders allow it as low as 560, but increase the interest rate as the score goes down.
+• Required credit score: Above 670, but some online lenders allow as low as 580 but increase the interest rate as the score goes down.

 • Collateral requirements: Required for secured loan; not required for unsecured loan